What is the YES Abroad Scholarship?

-65 full scholarships are available through YES Abroad for American high school students and recent graduates to study for one academic year in select countries with significant Muslim populations.
+The YES Abroad program offers full scholarships for American high school students to study for one academic year in select countries with significant Muslim populations.

 First authorized by the U.S. Congress in the aftermath of September 11th, 2001, the YES program seeks to increase mutual understanding between the U.S. and countries with significant Muslim populations.
 In 2007, the YES program was expanded to include YES Abroad, giving American high school students the opportunity to live and study abroad in a YES partner country.

-The YES program is sponsored by the U.S. Department of State, Bureau of Educational and Cultural Affairs.
+The YES program is sponsored by the U.S. Department of State's Bureau of Educational and Cultural Affairs.

 What does YES Abroad offer?

-Full merit-based scholarships to study for one academic year in countries that may include: Bosnia and Herzegovina, Egypt, Ghana, India, Indonesia, Jordan, Macedonia, Malaysia, Morocco, Philippines, Senegal, Thailand, and Turkey.
+- Full merit-based scholarships to study for one academic year in countries that currently include: Bosnia and Herzegovina, Bulgaria, Ghana, India, Indonesia, Jordan, Macedonia, Malaysia, Morocco, Philippines, Senegal, Thailand, and Turkey.
 The U.S. Department of State reserves the right to amend the YES Abroad country list at any time.

 What are the benefits of YES Abroad?